ratschlab/metagraph/metagraph/docs/source/sequence_assembly.rst

 Differential assembly
 ---------------------

 MetaGraph allows for sequences to be assembled from a defined subgraph of an input annotated de Bruijn graph.
 In particular, a subset of labels may be defined as a *foreground* or **in-group**, while another may be defined as the *background* or **out-group**.
-From these, sequences can be assembled from a subgraph predominently containing foreground k-mers and excluding background k-mers.
+From these, sequences can be assembled from a subgraph predominantly containing foreground k-mers and excluding background k-mers.

 These subgraphs can be defined using a JSON configuration file.
 Examples are provided `here <https://github.com/ratschlab/metagraph/blob/master/metagraph/tests/data/example.diff.json>`__ and `here <https://github.com/ratschlab/metagraph/blob/master/metagraph/tests/data/example_simple.diff.json>`__.